ethanmsl/Support-CLI/README.md

 (covers BASH, but applies to ZSH)

 ## Helpful Resources:
 - [ExplainShell](https://explainshell.com/): feed it a command and get it broken down!
-Useful for basic command arguments and context.  (won't parse more involved syntax of arguments to things like `sed`)
+Useful for basic command arguments and context.  (won't parse more involved syntax of arguments to things like `sed` nor is it familiar with newer commands like `sd`; still useful for deciphering many commands you might come across, especially in install instructions)
-- [TLDR Pages](https://tldr.ostera.io/) - we install (below) a CLI tool to do this (e.g. type `tldr mkdir`), but if you don't have that these pages are great!
+- [TLDR Pages](https://tldr.ostera.io/) - we installed a CLI tool to do this (e.g. type `tldr mkdir`), but if you don't have that at hand these pages are great!
 - [SC: Unix Summary](https://swcarpentry.github.io/shell-novice/reference): just a overview of the Software Carpentry lessons above.
 Good for a quick reminder peak.
 ______________________________________________